klee214/g-CompilingProgram/README.md

 # g++-CompilingProgram
 ## Description
 Everytime writing g++ blah blah blah is very annoying!
 By using this simple program, make our lives more effcient!
-For all Seneca users who will submit your c++ labs and assingments through matrix server, this tool will save your time to manually compile your C++ program.
+For all Seneca students who will submit your c++ labs and assingments through matrix server, this tool will save your time to manually compile your C++ program.
 Using Bash, it automatically generate `g++` command for you!

 This program is written in bash.
 And very simple compiliation program.
 This program automatically catch all cpp, h files in your current directory and compile them for you.